Created by CK-12 Foundation/Adapted by Christine Miller

 18.3 Summary

-• The two are – and -producing male .
-They are contained within the , a pouch that hangs down behind the .
-The testes are filled with hundreds of tiny, tightly coiled , where sperm are produced.
-The tubules contain sperm in different stages of development and also , which secrete substances needed for sperm production.
-Between the tubules are , which secrete testosterone.
+- The two testes are sperm– and testosterone-producing male gonads.
+They are contained within the scrotum, a pouch that hangs down behind the penis.
+The testes are filled with hundreds of tiny, tightly coiled seminiferous tubules, where sperm are produced.
+The tubules contain sperm in different stages of development and also Sertoli cells, which secrete substances needed for sperm production.
+Between the tubules are Leydig cells, which secrete testosterone.

-• Also contained within the scrotum are the two epididymes.
-Each is a tightly coiled tubule where sperm mature and are stored until they leave the body during an .
+- Also contained within the scrotum are the two epididymes.
+Each epididymis is a tightly coiled tubule where sperm mature and are stored until they leave the body during an ejaculation.

-• The two are long, thin tubes that run from the scrotum up into the .
-During ejaculation, each vas deferens carries sperm from one of the two epididymes to one of the pair of .
+- The two vas deferens are long, thin tubes that run from the scrotum up into the pelvic cavity.
+During ejaculation, each vas deferens carries sperm from one of the two epididymes to one of the pair of ejaculatory ducts.

-• The two are glands within the pelvis that secrete fluid through ducts into the junction of each vas deferens and ejaculatory duct.
-This alkaline fluid makes up about 70% of semen, the sperm-containing fluid that leaves the penis during ejaculation. contains alkaline substances and nutrients that sperm need to survive and “swim” in the female reproductive tract.
+- The two seminal vesicles are glands within the pelvis that secrete fluid through ducts into the junction of each vas deferens and ejaculatory duct.
+This alkaline fluid makes up about 70% of semen, the sperm-containing fluid that leaves the penis during ejaculation.
+Semen contains alkaline substances and nutrients that sperm need to survive and “swim” in the female reproductive tract.

-• The paired form where the vas deferens joins with the ducts of the seminal vesicles in the .
-They connect the vas deferens with the .
+- The paired ejaculatory ducts form where the vas deferens joins with the ducts of the seminal vesicles in the prostate gland.
+They connect the vas deferens with the urethra.
 The ejaculatory ducts carry sperm from the vas deferens, as well as secretions from the seminal vesicles and prostate gland that together form semen.

-• The paired are located just below the prostate gland.
+- The paired bulbourethral glands are located just below the prostate gland.
 They secrete a tiny amount of fluid into semen.
-The secretions help lubricate the urethra and neutralize any acidic it may contain.
+The secretions help lubricate the urethra and neutralize any acidic urine it may contain.

 18.3 Review Questions